 - Students run an award-winning weekly newspaper, The Catalyst, and work at a college-affiliated community radio station (WSLR-FM).

-- Diverse guest lectures, theater and dance performances, art exhibitions, and musical events are regularly held on campus, including a cutting-edge contemporary music series, New Music New College, in which students collaborate each year.
+- Diverse guest lectures, theater and dance performances, art exhibitions, and musical events are regularly held on campus, including a cutting-edge contemporary music series, New Music New College, in which students collaborate each year, as well as [performance @ new college], a college theatrical production company under the artistic direction of faculty in theatre and performance studies.

 - The Four Winds Café and student “walls” (parties) offer informal opportunities for students to get together, dance, talk and play music.